instructure/canvas-lms/doc/testing_with_selenium.md

 You might encounter problems with some Ruby dependencies.
-The ["Dependency Installation" section](https://github.com/instructure/canvas-lms/wiki/Quick-Start#dependency-installation) in the public Canvas LMS Github wiki has some useful tips.
+The ["Dependency Installation" section](https://github.com/instructure/canvas-lms/wiki/Quick-Start#dependency-installation) in the public Canvas LMS GitHub wiki has some useful tips.

 4.a.
 Optional.
 Run delayed jobs in the foreground (not all Selenium tests need this but some do):